cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 * If you establish an SSH tunnel with your server, and access Jupyter using port forwarding.
 Most likely, you will be connecting to `localhost` over secure tunnel, and can use plain HTTP.
 * If you would like to access a server which is in your local network — say, connected to the same Wi-Fi.
 Assuming your network itself is secure, it should be safe to use plain HTTP.

-For **HTTPS**, please follow the steps below to prepare a self-signed SSL certificate, which will be trusted by your iOS device.
+For **HTTPS**, please follow the steps below to prepare a self-signed SSL/TLS certificate, which will be trusted by your iOS device.

 ### Prerequisites